saurabhsharan/niriswitcher/README.md

 - The scroll animation speed (set to 0 to disable)
 - If single click change application without hiding the switcher (double clicking an application changes focus and hides the switcher)
-- If only applications from the current workspace is visible
+- If `separate_workspaces` is set to true, the application switcher will show windows from the current workspace and enable workspace navigation.
+If `false`, the switcher will show applications from all workspaces and disable workspace navigation.

 The configuration file is a simple `.ini` file in `$XDG_CONFIG_HOME/niriswitcher/config.ini`.
 This is the default config: